 IP Configuration: Configure IP Address and Network Settings

-Companies with advanced network configurations can configure multiple IP addresses on the appliance’s Ethernet ports.
+Companies with advanced network configurations can configure multiple IP addresses on the appliance’s ethernet ports.
 Using multiple ports can enhance security or enable connections over non-standard networks.
-For example, if employees are restricted from accessing the Internet but need to provide off-network support, using one port for your internal private network and another for the public internet would allow world-wide users to request support without breaching your network security policies.
-The MTU can also be configured per Ethernet port.
+For example, if employees are restricted from accessing the internet but need to provide off-network support, using one port for your internal private network and another for the public internet allows users worldwide to access systems without breaching your network security policies.

 Under the Global Network Configuration section, configure the hostname for your Bomgar Appliance.

 Note: The hostname field does not need to meet any technical requirements.
 It does not affect what hostname client software or remote users connect to.
-(To make these changes , see /login > Status > Information > Client Software Is Built to Attempt and /login > Public Portals > Public Sites.
+(To make these changes , see /login > Status > Information > Client Software Is Built to Attempt.
 If the hostname attempted by the client software needs to change, notify Bomgar Technical Support of the needed changes so that Support can build a software update.)
 The hostname field exists primarily to help you distinguish between multiple Bomgar Appliances.
 It is also used as the local server identifier when making SMTP connections to send email alerts.
 This is useful if the SMTP Relay Server specified at /appliance > Security > Email Configuration is locked down.
 In this case, the configured hostname might have to match the reverse-DNS lookup of the appliance's IP address.

 Allow your appliance to respond to pings if you wish to be able to test if the host is functioning.
 Set the hostname or IP address for a Network Time Protocol (NTP) server with which you wish your Bomgar Appliance to synchronize.
 The default NTP server is clock.bomgar.com.